Patrick Heneghan1 Cop

 Construction and engineering

-• The owner of a 1.2 GW combined cycle gas fired power station, at the time one of the largest non-recourse financed power projects in Europe, in ad hoc arbitration proceedings in London.
-The owner successfully claimed significant liquidated damages for delay and defended counterclaims for extensions of time and loss and expense
+• Representing the owner of a 1.2 GW gas-fired power station, one of Europe’s largest non-recourse financed projects, in ad hoc arbitration proceedings in London concerning liquidated damages for delay.

 • Recommendations